Ancef Side Effects

 - yellowing of the eyes or skin

-Some side effects of cefazolin may occur that usually do not need medical attention.
-These side effects may go away during treatment as your body adjusts to the medicine.
-Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
-Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:Incidence not known
+Some of the side effects that can occur with cefazolin may not need medical attention.
+As your body adjusts to the medicine during treatment these side effects may go away.
+Your health care professional may also be able to tell you about ways to reduce or prevent some of these side effects.
+If any of the following side effects continue, are bothersome or if you have any questions about them, check with your health care professional:Incidence not known

 - Bleeding, blistering, burning, coldness, discoloration of the skin, feeling of pressure, hives, infection, inflammation, itching, lumps, numbness, pain, rash, redness, scarring, soreness, stinging, swelling, tenderness, tingling, ulceration, or warmth at the injection site

 - white patches in the mouth, tongue, or throat

 Applies to cefazolin: injectable powder for injection, injectable solution, intravenous solution

 Hypersensitivity side effects have included anaphylaxis, eosinophilia, urticaria, itching, drug fever, skin rash, Stevens-Johnson syndrome, and allergic cross-sensitivity.
 Cephalosporin-class side effects have included allergic reactions, urticaria, serum sickness-like reaction, erythema multiforme, and toxic epidermal necrolysis.

 There is a 10% to 20% risk of allergic cross-sensitivity in patients with a history of allergy to penicillins.
 A 100% risk of cross-sensitivity should be assumed in all patients with a history of anaphylaxis to penicillins or other cephalosporins.